DIAGNijmegen/website-content/content/pages/research/plexussegmentatie.md

 template: research-single
 groups: radboudumc, ai4a
 people: Rob Tolboom
-description: Lung cancer is the most deadly cancer worldwide.
-We develop artificial intelligence algorithms that will help to improve lung cancer care.
+description: Automatic nerve segementation on ultrasound imaging.
 projects: ai-brachial-plexus-segmentation

-Lung cancer is the leading cause of cancer-related death worldwide, for which the five-year survival rates have yet to surpass 20%.
-The World Health Organization (WHO) has estimated that there were 2.09 million cases of lung cancer and 1.76 million deaths due to lung cancer in 2018.
-Tobacco smoking remains the main risk factor for lung cancer.
-Imaging is crucial for early detection, diagnosis, treatment planning and monitoring of lung cancer.
-It plays an important role in the multidisciplinary management of lung cancer patients.
+Regional nerve block is a common anaesthesia technique used for surgery on the extremities.
+A successful block requires excellent anaesthesia experience including the ability to identify the appropriate nerves and surrounding tissues on ultrasound and good skills with a needle.

+Previous studies have primarily focussed on the usage of ultrasound which has shown that ultrasound increases the success rate of regional nerve blocks.
+Some studies, however, have found that even with ultrasound assistance, a relatively high failure rate persists.
+This failure rate has largely been attributed to operators with limited experience and insufficient ultrasound skills.

+A failed nerve block not only results in a bad experience for the patient, it might even lead to damage to the patients’ health and in some cases complications could even threaten life.

+It’s essential to recognise ultrasound anatomy when performing nerve blocks, however this may sometimes be hampered by patients’ habitus.

-In this research line, we aim to develop, validate and deploy algorithms that assist in the interpretation of radiological imaging for lung cancer.
-This research line is led by [member/colin-jacobs].
-Click on the cards below to learn about the various projects in lung cancer image analysis.
+In this research line, we aim to develop, validate and deploy algorithms that assist in the interpretation of ultrasound imaging for brachial plexus blockade.
+This research line is led by [member/rob-tolboom].

+Click on the cards below to learn more about the various projects.